-Upon receiving an internship offer, be sure you have seen the agreement contract, duty day requirements, salary schedule, and benefits.
+Upon receiving an internship offer, interns are encouraged to request copies of the contract, duty day requirements, salary schedule, and benefits.
 As school psychology interns receive a license through their internship state's licensing board, if the district has a union, your agreed upon salary must follow union regulations.
-Be sure you have been placed in the correct lane (M.A., MA + 30 etc.) on the salary schedule.
-Upon receiving the written agreement, read all items carefully and keep a copy for your records.
-You may accept a position verbally under the assumption that the written agreement is as negotiated and you obtain appropriate licensure.
-For assistance and questions, please discuss with your advisor, the Program Director, or the Internship Coordinator.
+Be sure you have been placed in the correct lane (MA, MA + 30, etc.) on the salary schedule.
+Upon receiving the documentation described above, read all items carefully and keep a copy for your records.
+You may accept a position verbally under the assumption that the written agreement is as negotiated, and you obtain appropriate licensure.
+For assistance and questions, please discuss with your advisor, the Program Director, and/or the Internship Coordinator.